A pair of silver-accented English spurs with rowels.

 At Hooves and Paws, we don’t just stock everything—we stock the right things.
 Our selection of horse tack is handpicked based on decades of experience and a genuine passion for equestrian sports.
 When it comes to spurs, we look for brands that deliver on their promises of quality, durability, and thoughtful design.
 We believe every rider, regardless of their budget, deserves access to equipment that is safe, effective, and built to last.
 That’s why our collection includes both premium brands for the serious competitor and value-driven options for the everyday rider.
 We’ve done the research so you can shop with confidence, knowing you’re choosing from the best.

-Premium Picks: Stübben and Herm Sprenger
+The Premium Choice: Stübben and Herm Sprenger

 If you’re looking for the best of the best, Stübben and Herm Sprenger are two of the most respected names in the equestrian world.
 Stübben spurs are famous for their ergonomic designs and incredible durability, making them a top choice for professional riders who demand precision.
 Similarly, Herm Sprenger is a leader in innovation, using superior materials to create spurs that are both highly effective and exceptionally comfortable for the horse.
 Investing in a pair from either of these brands means you’re getting a finely tuned piece of equipment that will provide clear, subtle aids and last a lifetime with proper care.

-Great Value: Korsteel and Centaur
+Great on a Budget: Korsteel and Centaur

 Great performance doesn’t always have to come with a premium price tag.
 For riders seeking quality and reliability without a major investment, Korsteel and Centaur are fantastic choices.
 These brands have built a strong reputation for producing affordable, dependable spurs that get the job done.
 They offer a wide range of styles suitable for riders at all levels, from those just learning to use spurs to seasoned equestrians.
 You can find high-quality spurs from these brands that provide effective, reliable performance for training and everyday riding, proving that you don’t have to break the bank to get a great tool.